Keith Bostic (American football)

-William Keith Bostic (born January 17, 1961) is a former professional American football player who played for seven seasons in the National Football League (NFL).
-During his career he played safety for the Houston Oilers and the Cleveland Browns.
-Bostic served as the Oiler defensive captain under Jerry Glanville.
-He earned one Pro Bowl selection and missed another based on a tiebreaker for the last safety chosen.
+William Keith Bostic (born January 17, 1961) is an American former professional football player who was a safety for seven seasons in the National Football League (NFL).
+He played for the Houston Oilers and the Cleveland Browns, serving as the Oilers' defensive captain under coach Jerry Glanville.
+Bostic earned one Pro Bowl selection and missed another based on a tiebreaker for the last safety chosen.
 In his Pro Bowl season, he led the American Football Conference in interceptions.

-Prior to playing in the NFL, he played for the Michigan Wolverines football team of the Big Ten Conference from 1979–1982 NCAA Division I-A football season.
-During this time Michigan won two Big Ten Conference Championships and Bostic was named first-team All-Big Ten.
+Prior to playing in the NFL, he played for the Michigan Wolverines of the Big Ten Conference from 1979–1982 NCAA Division I-A football season.
+During this time Michigan won two Big Ten championships, and Bostic was named first-team All-Big Ten.
 While at Michigan, he accumulated fumble recovery and interception statistics that continue to rank among the leaders in school history.
 Bostic had a reputation as a very physical safety.